PyrexPi/prophet/README.md

 The best way you can accomplish this is with VAC ([Virtual Audio Cable](https://vac.muzychenko.net/)) or [VB-Cable](https://vb-audio.com/Cable/).
 I have only tried the last one, but any solution that routes the audio to a microphone will work (even a microphone to speaker but be mindful of the noise).

 _Note: You can also make this work without installing VB-Cable with Steam Streaming Microphone (thanks u/ExcruciatinglyApt on reddit for the suggestion).
-Skip the installation and substitute the following indications: "CABLE Input" -> "Speakers (Steam Streaming Microphone)", "CABLE Input" -> "Microphone (Steam Streaming Microphone)"_
+Skip the installation and substitute the following indications: "CABLE Input" -> "Speakers (Steam Streaming Microphone)", "CABLE Output" -> "Microphone (Steam Streaming Microphone)"_

 To configure VB-Cable with Destiny 2 follow these steps: